carissalow/rapids/docs/features/extracted.rst

-avgallsteps                 steps         The average step count during ``day_segment`` epoch. stdallsteps                 steps         The standard deviation of step count during ``day_segment`` epoch. countsedentarybout          bouts         Number of sedentary bouts during ``day_segment`` epoch. maxdurationsedentarybout    minutes       The maximum duration of sedentary bouts during ``day_segment`` epoch. mindurationsedentarybout    minutes       The minimum duration of sedentary bouts during ``day_segment`` epoch. avgdurationsedentarybout    minutes       The average duration of sedentary bouts during ``day_segment`` epoch. stddurationsedentarybout    minutes       The standard deviation of the duration of sedentary bouts during ``day_segment`` epoch. countactivebout             bouts         Number of active bouts during ``day_segment`` epoch. maxdurationactivebout       minutes       The maximum duration of active bouts during ``day_segment`` epoch. mindurationactivebout       minutes       The minimum duration of active bouts during ``day_segment`` epoch. avgdurationactivebout       minutes       The average duration of active bouts during ``day_segment`` epoch. stddurationactivebout       minutes       The standard deviation of the duration of active bouts during ``day_segment`` epoch.
+avgallsteps                 steps         The average step count during ``day_segment`` epoch. stdallsteps                 steps         The standard deviation of step count during ``day_segment`` epoch. countsedentarybout          bouts         Number of sedentary bouts during ``day_segment`` epoch. maxdurationsedentarybout    minutes       The maximum duration of any sedentary bout during ``day_segment`` epoch. mindurationsedentarybout    minutes       The minimum duration of any sedentary bout during ``day_segment`` epoch. avgdurationsedentarybout    minutes       The average duration of sedentary bouts during ``day_segment`` epoch. stddurationsedentarybout    minutes       The standard deviation of the duration of sedentary bouts during ``day_segment`` epoch. countactivebout             bouts         Number of active bouts during ``day_segment`` epoch. maxdurationactivebout       minutes       The maximum duration of any active bout during ``day_segment`` epoch. mindurationactivebout       minutes       The minimum duration of any active bout during ``day_segment`` epoch. avgdurationactivebout       minutes       The average duration of active bouts during ``day_segment`` epoch. stddurationactivebout       minutes       The standard deviation of the duration of active bouts during ``day_segment`` epoch.
 =========================   =========     =============

 **Assumptions/Observations:**

-If the step count per minute smaller than the ``THRESHOLD_ACTIVE_BOUT`` (default value is 10), it is defined as sedentary status.
-Otherwise, it is defined as active status.
-One active/sedentary bout is a period during with the user is under ``active``/``sedentary`` status.
+Active and sedentary bouts.
+If the step count per minute is smaller than ``THRESHOLD_ACTIVE_BOUT`` (default value is 10), that minute is labelled as sedentary, otherwise, is labelled as active.
+Active and sedentary bouts are periods of consecutive minutes labelled as ``active`` or ``sedentary``.

 .. -------------------------Links ------------------------------------ ..